S Club 7 singer Paul Cattermole dies age 46 – KION546

 CNN has contacted S Club 7’s representatives.

-Its members also included Rachel Stevens, Jo O’Meara, Tina Barrett, Jon Lee and Bradley McIntosh.
+Its members included Rachel Stevens, Jo O’Meara, Tina Barrett, Jon Lee and Bradley McIntosh.

+The group also had its own television show, originally called “Miami 7, ” which aired on the BBC.

+In 2002, Cattermole said that he was leaving S Club 7 to play with his old band Skua.

 Earlier this year, the pop group announced dates for their 25th anniversary reunion tour in the United Kingdom and Ireland.